chrede88/home-ops/docs/README.md

 ### Interacting with a Ceph cluster
 I'm keeping a short list of general commands that are good to know when interacting with a Ceph cluster.
 See more in [ceph-cluster.md](./ceph-cluster.md).

+### Debug containers
+There are a couple of different considerations that might be important when working with debug containers.
+See more in [debug-containers.md](./debug-containers.md)

 ### Updating cluster
 Keeping the cluster up-to-date is important.
 Both Talos Linux and Kubernetes itself should be kept up-to-date.
 See more in [update.md](./update.md).